openid/fapi/fapi-grant-management.md

 The client might also have to start another authorization process if a certain API request fails due to missing privileges (typically an HTTP status code 403).

-Examples that can be implemented using "update":
+Examples that can be implemented using "merge" action:

 * Time extension of an authorization
 * Add additional scopes without requiring authorization for pre-existing scopes